Darryl Talley: Personal life

-He now lives in Dallas, Texas with his wife Janine, who is a popular social media user, and their two kids.
+He now lives in Orlando, Florida with his wife Janine, who is a popular social media user, and their two kids.

 Talley is the brother of Cleveland Brown John Talley and is the cousin of New York Yankee Derek Jeter.

 Talley was named to the Buffalo Bills 50th Anniversary All-Time Team in 2009.

 A 2014 report in The Buffalo News revealed that Talley had suffered brain damage, which Talley suspects stems from his playing days and manifests itself as severe depression.